OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 ### 2. Add new properties when launching openvidu-server

 You can configure where should OpenVidu Server look for your custom layout in the system.<br>Default path is `/opt/openvidu/custom-layout`, but you can configure it with system property `openvidu.recording.custom-layout`.
-OpenVidu Server must have read access to that path.
+OpenVidu Server must have read access to that path, where you must have stored the `index.html` file of your layout.

 <br>
 **[openvidu-server.jar](https://github.com/OpenVidu/openvidu/releases){:target="_blank"}**